LucasDelfino92/morrowindsharp/modlist.md

   - MO2 will install this mod as a BAIN package.
 Tick the following options and click **OK**:
     - **00 Core**
     - **04b Thicker Grass**
+- [**Shattered Stones - An Earthquake Mod**](https://www.nexusmods.com/morrowind/mods/45105) by Greatness7, R-Zero, and vtastek: adds recurring earthquakes to certain volcanically active regions of Vvardenfell.
+The quakes are implemented strictly for atmospheric purposes and should not directly affect gameplay or conflict with any other mods.

 ## AUDIO